In the town known for Andy Griffith, She Found Chang and Eng, the Original Siamese Twins

 To earn money to support their families after their assets were lost in the Civil War, the Siamese Twins went back on the road.

 It was on returning from Liverpool that Chang suffered a stroke partly paralyzing his right side.
-Eng’s health seemed unaffected by his brother’s declining body the last two years of their lives.
+Eng’s health seemed unaffected by his brother’s declining body in the last two years of their lives.

 Museum photos taken after Chang’s stroke show Eng seeming to support his brother’s slumping body.